yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Farmstead  | Unusual Rulers              |
 | **20**  | Citadel    | Integration with Nature     |

-#### Example Themes

-- A vast tundra of glaciers, ice caves, and beasts long forgotten.
-Small settlements dot the frozen landscape, competing for food, warmth, and mates.
-A newly-appointed clan chief is uniting formerly warring tribes, building an army greater than any seen before.
-Now, their forces are digging into the Star Ridge mountains, searching the icy rivers for something - or someone -long-thought lost to time.
-- Within a manufactured dome of alien technology, people live in relative harmony, united by the Benefactor, an immortal entity of powerful knowledge and perception.
-Crime is nearly obselete, as the Benefactor arrests its perpetrators before even their own intentions are known to themselves.
-There are those who say this system is unfair, organizing in secret to overthrow their perfect leader.
-Or so they think...
-- Seven warring kingdoms jostle for a single landmass in an endless war.
-The greatest of these nations were corrupted from within, destroying a thousand-year old regime in a matter of months.
-Now their former enemies comb the lands of this once glorious nation, searching its bloated corpse for whatever riches may remain, all the while wondering who will be next?
-- An archipelago boasting thousands of small islands, their biomes equally as diverse as their animals and plant life.
-Rival factions ride the crimson seas in search of a holy artifact that is prophesized to unite not only the broken clans, but the earth itself.
-- A post-apocalyptic wasteland littered with ancient technology, derelict sky-ships, and ruled by the Time Wizards.
-Cracked deserts and spiral forests encroach the last megacity, the only true respite from their cruelty.

 ## Paths

 - Path Types